tensorflow/datasets/.github/pull_request_template.md

 Thank you for your contribution!

-Please read https://www.tensorflow.org/datasets/contribute#pr_checklist to make sure your PR follow the guidelines.
+Please read https://www.tensorflow.org/datasets/contribute#pr_checklist to make sure your PR follows the guidelines.

 # Add Dataset